On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Introduction

-By way of context and completeness, an intractable likelihood function, rather than prior density, would lend itself to Approximate Bayesian Computation~\citep{Plagnol2003}.
-The proposed collapse to noise terms differs from the separation of tractable and intractable components in the Rao-Blackwellisation of state-space models~\citep{Doucet2000b}, where it is typical to admit dependence of the tractable (linear) component on the intractable (nonlinear) component, but not vice-versa; in the collapsed state-space model described here, the intractable (nonlinear) component depends on the tractable (independent noise) component.
+Reformulating to noise variables differs from the separation of tractable and intractable components in the Rao-Blackwellisation of state-space models \citep{Doucet2000b}, where it is typical to admit dependence of the tractable (linear) component on the intractable (nonlinear) component, but not vice-versa; in the disturbance state-space model, the intractable (nonlinear) component depends on the tractable (noise) component.

-In this work, the particle marginal Metropolis-Hastings (PMMH) sampler is employed, a particular particle Markov chain Monte Carlo (PMCMC) algorithm~\citep{Andrieu2010}.
-The unscented Kalman filter \citep[UKF, ][]{Julier1997,Wan2000} is used to construct the proposal distributions via which improved performance of that PMMH sampler is sought.
-Two models from the domain of marine biogeochemistry are used as a study for this, previously treated with simpler PMMH approaches in \citet{Jones2010} and \citet{Parslow2011}.
-To tame the PMMH sampler, we must better understand its behaviour in the wild: quite some space is dedicated to this, and the insight and diagnostics developed form the second major contribution of the work.